bipulshahi/SQL_Normalisation/dependencies.md

 | **What happens** | Non-key depends on part of the key                                | Non-key depends on another non-key                             |
 | **Example**      | `ProductName` depends only on `ProductID` (part of composite key) | `DepartmentName` depends on `DepartmentID`, not on `StudentID` |
 | **Fix**          | Separate into tables so non-keys depend on full key (→ 2NF)       | Separate into tables so non-keys depend only on key (→ 3NF)    |

----

-Would you like me to give you **a short visual diagram** (arrows showing dependencies) for these two examples?
-It helps see the difference instantly.